 Pacers rout James, Lakers 136-94

+Paul George scored 39 points to help the Thunder win for the eighth time in nine games.
+Dennis Schroder had 20 points.

+Evan Fournier scored 25 points for the Magic, and Aaron Gordon added 18 points and 10 assists.

-INDIANAPOLIS (AP) — Bojan Bogdanovic scored 24 points and the Indiana Pacers tied an NBA record by making 19 3-pointers in a 136-94 win over the Los Angeles Lakers on Tuesday night, handing LeBron James the most lopsided loss of his career.
+INDIANAPOLIS (AP) — Bojan Bogdanovic scored 24 points and Indiana made 19 3-pointers while handing LeBron James the most lopsided loss of his career.

 James’ teams lost by 36 points twice previously.